 Like many donors, we receive many more requests than we can fund.
 As a result, grants will not be considered for the following purposes:

 The TEGNA Foundation will not engage in philanthropic giving to organizations which the Foundation finds discriminate against a person or group because of race, color, religion, national origin, sex, age, marital status, personal appearance, family responsibilities, disability, enrollment in college or vocational school, political affiliation, veteran status or genetic information.

 The TEGNA Foundation will also not engage in philanthropic giving to non-religious organizations that have a written policy of discrimination on the basis of sexual orientation and/ or gender identity and/ or have a policy explicitly permitting its own chapters, affiliates, etc. to discriminate.

 The Foundation has implemented internal processes to ensure compliance.

 Grant Application Checklist:

 Send one copy of the application form and your proposal (plus attachments) to the local TV station grant contact.
-Do not send a proposal to the foundation offices in McLean, VA, unless it addresses local needs in the Washington, DC metropolitan area.
+Do not send a proposal to the foundation offices in Tysons, VA, unless it addresses local needs in the Washington, DC metropolitan area.

 Your grant proposal must contain the following information: